London Drum

 Stations on the route: Waterloo ➜ Embankment [change train] Embankment ➜ Temple ➜ Blackfriars

-Strikes and closures on the Bakerloo and District
+Closures on the Bakerloo and District line

-First and last train times on the Bakerloo line
+First and last train times

 Alternative routes include Waterloo to Southwark, Waterloo to Embankment and Waterloo to Lambeth North

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Blackfriars station is not wheelchair accessible
+Blackfriars is not wheelchair accessible

-Waterloo station entrance – The York Road southside entrance and the booking hall are on the level, but you must use two flights of stairs from the York Road northside entrance (2x13 steps up), or four flights of stairs from the Waterloo Road entrance (10 steps up +2x13 steps up +6 steps up).
+Waterloo entrance – The York Road southside entrance and the booking hall are on the level, but you must use two flights of stairs from the York Road northside entrance (2x13 steps up), or four flights of stairs from the Waterloo Road entrance (10 steps up +2x13 steps up +6 steps up).
 After that there’s a lift down to the Jubilee line platforms (or two escalators), and a lift to the W&C platforms (or two escalators and one flight of 6 stairs), or a lift to the Bakerloo southbound platform (or one escalator and a flight of 9 stairs), or an escalator (or 3 steps down +5x17 steps down) plus one flight of 11 stairs to the Bakerloo northbound platform, or one escalator (or 3 steps down +5x17 steps down +11 steps down) plus one flight of 20 stairs to the Northern platforms

-Blackfriars station exit – There’s a lift between the platforms and the exit.
+Blackfriars exit – There’s a lift between the platforms and the exit.
 If you want to avoid the lift then you can use two flights of stairs from the platforms to the booking hall (16 steps up +10 steps up from the eastbound platform, or 9 steps up +17 steps up from the westbound platform).
 After that there’s another three flights of stairs to the Victoria Embankment exit (6 steps up +3 steps down +17 steps down), or three flights to the New Bridge Street exit (6 steps up +6 steps down +18 steps down), or two flights to the Riverside Walk exit (6 steps down +18 steps down), or two flights to the Blackfriars Bridge exit (2x10 steps up to the eastside, or 6 steps up +21 steps down to the westside), or one flight to the Queen Victoria Street exit (16 steps up)

-This tube journey is in Oyster zone 1.
+The journey is in zone 1.
 The cheapest fare is £2.70 off-peak (£2.80 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Blackfriars ⇄ Waterloo Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Blackfriars ⇄ Waterloo Station

 Fare zone Cash Oyster & Contactless cards